neuroinformatics-unit/datashuttle/docs/source/pages/get_started.md

 --data-type behav
 ```

 will only transfer behavioral data type folders, for sessions 1 and 5 from all subjects.
+See the "All sub_names, ses_names and data_type keywords"
+section of the full documentation for more options.

 Along with the @TO@ flag, a wildcard @*@ flag can also be used in subject or session names.